Car park lease agreement

 - Money back guarantee

-This car or lorry park lease is suitable for letting any land used for parking vehicles, from a temporary building site to a formally laid out, permanent park.
+This car or lorry park lease is suitable for letting any land used for parking vehicles, from a temporary building site to a warehouse with an extensive outside area to a formally laid out, permanent park.

-This document should be used to let a plot of land that the tenant will use to park and store vehicles, most likely cars or lorries.
 The agreement allows for existing buildings or items of plant (e.g. an office or car wash) to be included within the lease.
+It ensures that the property is maintained - for example, with respect to fencing and security features.

 We offer a less specific lease for land that is used for other purposes.
-You can find it at: Business lease: land, either vacant or with plant or buildings.
+This is for vacant land or land with plant or buildings.

-- references to land registration for leases with a term greater than 7 years
+- references to land registration because the lease has a term greater than 7 years

 - prescribed lease clauses